mario-eth/soldeer/USAGE.md

 [forge] soldeer install
 ```

-The command will install all the dependencies from the `soldeer.toml`/`foundry.toml` file.
+The command will install all the dependencies from the `soldeer.toml`/`foundry.toml` file, and will use the version inside of the `soldeer.lock` file if present.

 ### How to push a new dependency to the repository